peete-q/lua-binary/README.md

 #lua-binary

-A c library for serializing lua value to a binary string
+A lua library for serializing lua value to a binary string

 ##description